 - Make Ahead Instructions: Freeze baked and cooled bread for up to 3 months.
 Thaw at room temperature or overnight in the refrigerator and warm in the oven to your liking.
 The dough can be prepared through step 3, then after it has risen, punch it down to release the air, cover it tightly, then place in the refrigerator for up to 2 days.
 Continue with step 5.
 To freeze the dough, prepare it through step 3.
 After it has risen, punch it down to release any air.
 Wrap in plastic wrap and place in a freezer-friendly container for up to 3 months.
 When ready to use, thaw the dough overnight in the refrigerator.
 Then let the dough sit at room temperature for about 30 minutes before continuing with step 5.
 (You may need to punch it down again if it has some air bubbles.)

-- Yeast: I always use Red Star Platinum yeast, an instant yeast.
+- Yeast: I always use Platinum Yeast from Red Star, an instant yeast.
 If using active dry yeast, the rise times could be slightly longer.
 Reference my Baking with Yeast Guide for answers to common yeast FAQs.

 - Italian Seasoning: I used Italian seasoning blend in the cream cheese mixture.
 You can use any dried or fresh herbs you like.
 Dried works a little better in the baked bread.
 Dried basil, parsley, oregano, etc.